Who says you can’t change the world? History has repeatedly shown that whatever isn’t possible today can be possible tomorrow.

 After his success with the arcade game Computer Space, Nolan Bushnell and partner Ted Dabney started a company called Atari.
 Shortly after founding the company, Bushnell hired Allan Alcorn, a former UC Berkeley Electrical Engineering and Computer Sciences student that now worked at Ampex.
 Because of his experience in electrical engineering and computer science (and that Bushnell and Dabney had worked with him at Ampex) they thought Alcorn to be a perfect programmer for Bushnell’s next project—a game called PONG.

 The first game developed by Atari - a simple two-player electronic version of tennis - PONG became a cultural phenomenon and kicked off the video game industry you know today.
-(Get your fill of other cool video game facts.)
+(Get your fill of other cool video game facts, and learn how to easily create a Pong game.)

 10. Mashing Faces